yuor546/repo/README.md

 python -m bot.bot
 ```

+When both bots share a channel they can hold short conversations without user input.

 The bot supports simple slash-style commands like `/ping`, `/help`, `/tictactoe`, `/rps`, `/converse`, and history commands in
  addition to responding when it is mentioned by name or `@`.
 It can also join a voice channel and play a local audio file.